Spreadsheets

 Knowing the boundaries upfront:

-• No external workbook references.
-Formulas like =[Budget.xlsx]Sheet1!A1 are resolved from cached values only.
+• Limited external workbook references.
+Formulas like =[Budget.xlsx]Sheet1!A1 are resolved from cached external-link values in the workbook.
+Witan does not open arbitrary referenced workbooks from disk.

-• No VBA / macro execution. .xlsm files are recalculated correctly, but VBA code is not run.
+• No VBA / macro execution. .xlsm files can be opened and recalculated, but VBA code is not run.

 • No add-in functions.
 Custom functions from Bloomberg, Power Query, etc., are not evaluated.